 Travel health insurance is considered supplemental insurance, and the majority of providers require proof of basic health insurance in order for you to access supplemental health insurance.

-Make sure that your basic health insurance is extended for the period for which you are away.
+Make sure that your basic health insurance (e.g. OHIP/provincial health insurance/UHIP) is extended for the period for which you are away.

 UHIP is meant to have similar coverage to provincial insurance – at the University of Toronto, UHIP coverage for travel is quite similar to the coverage previously provided by OHIP (i.e. very limited).
-Check UHIP.ca for more information or read the coverage booklet.
+Check UHIP.ca for more information or to learn more about the coverage details.

 For OHIP: